 Now, his home stash has between five and six thousand bottles.
 This includes likely between two and two and a half thousand unique labels.
-Of those, he estimates there’s 700 which he has at home which Jack Rose does not currently have on its shelves, ammunition for future reloads of the bar’s lineup, which rapidly fluctuates.
+Of those, he estimates that there are 700 bottles at home which Jack Rose does not currently have on its shelves; ammunition for future reloads of the bar’s lineup, which rapidly fluctuates.

 It’s been a wild decade and a half since.
 “It’s been a quick journey, it’s been unbelievable.”

 Jack Rose Saloon Owner, Bill Thomas (Can you spot anyone else?)